hangingman/fswiki/README.md

 # ./gistfile1.sh
 ```

-Here, you can see FreeStyleWiki page at http://hostname/fswiki/wiki.cgi
+Here, you can see FreeStyleWiki pages at http://hostname/fswiki/wiki.cgi